brutus-development/brutus-client/README.md

 how to install:
-download the brutusclient release put the file in your 1.12.2 mods folder run the file and that's it your all set!
+download the brutusclient release run the installer and select a version click install and that's it your all set!